briefcasebrain/briefxai/docs/getting-started.md

 # Getting Started with BriefXAI

-This guide will help you get BriefXAI up and running on your system.
+BriefXAI is an advanced conversation analysis platform that automatically extracts insights from your conversation data.
+This guide will help you get up and running quickly.

+## What's New ✨

+- **Smart Model Auto-Detection**: Automatically selects the most cost-effective model based on your content
+- **Google Gemini Support**: Full integration with Google's Gemini models
+- **Unified Dashboard**: Single-page interface with Overview, Clusters, Visualization, and Export tabs
+- **OCR Support**: Upload PDFs, DOCX, and TXT files for automatic text extraction
+- **Cost Optimization**: Built-in features to minimize cloud API costs

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - **Rust** 1.70 or higher ([Install Rust](https://rustup.rs/))
-- **SQLite** 3.35 or higher
 - **Git** for cloning the repository
 - **A text editor** for editing configuration files
+- **API Keys** (optional - for cloud models)

 ## Installation